kota511/task-management-app/README.md

 ## Team members
 The members of the team are:
-- Zehra Hasan
+- Imran Mehdiyev
 - Jolene Yan Wen Lim
 - Kota Amemiya
-- Imran Mehdiyev
 - Maneet Sigtia
+- Zehra Hasan

 ## Project structure
 The project is called `task_manager`.
 It currently consists of a single app `tasks`.

 ## Deployed version of the application
-The deployed version of the application can be found at [ZehraHasan.pythonanywhere.com](ZehraHasan.pythonanywhere.com).
+The deployed version of the application has been redacted.
-The admin interface link can be found at [https://zehrahasan.pythonanywhere.com/admin/](https://zehrahasan.pythonanywhere.com/admin/)

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: